qmuntal/draco-go/README.md

 ## Custom Environment

-By default `go-draco` is statically linked against the libraries provided in `/lib`.
+By default `draco-go` is statically linked against the libraries provided in `/lib`.
 This behavior can be disabled by supplying -tags customenv when building/running your application.
 When building with this tag you will need to supply the CGO environment variables yourself.

 For example: